marius-m/mmblog-content/md/5tinkering/merge-bg-grid-adapter.md

-# Merged background seperators in &rsquo;RecyclerView&rsquo; using &rsquo;GridLayoutManager&rsquo;
+# Merging adapter BGs

+..or how to use &rsquo;Shapes&rsquo; in Android to use merged backgrounds in `RecyclerView.Adapter` when using `GridLayoutManager`.
+Good thing the title is not long enough 🤦

 I don&rsquo;t really see tutorials, that you would get in trouble when trying to display items in a list.
 But things get dicey when you start to apply a bit more complicated strategies for your use case.